-Date o f the Meeting 16 th January 2018 ng Proceedings Rec orded by Pamela Tashobya, Segawa Samuel Subjec t of the Meeting Meeting with Oyam district administrative administrative officer, District Water officer(Water officer, Development Officer, District Environment development officers, Sub-county chief /O), District, Community Item Summary of proce edings solving land confli Use local leaders in Intensify sensitizat Map those who environment How these groups a.
+Date o f the Meeting 16 th January 2018 Meeting Proceedings Recorded by Pamela Tashob Segawa Samuel Meeting with Oyam district administrative technical team administrative officer, District Water officer(WO), District, Conductor Development Officer, District Environment Officer, Conductor development officers, Sub-county chief /O), District, Community Item Summary of proce edings solving land confli Use local leaders in Intensify sensitizat Map those who environment How these groups a.
 Employ them a b.
-Empower them c.
+Empower then c.
 Employ can be d.
 Widows can he recommendation to be adapted in to the currects, improving the lives of vulnerable groups?
 In mediation (Won Nyaci).
 It is is in before project commences are too vulnerable to be relocated and can't can be profitably involved in the project?
-It is casual laborers.
-In with business skills in order to sustainably take employed as store keepers elp to fetch water for projects employed as counsellors to encourage unity and nentation. t easily cope in a new What are some of a.
+In with business skills in order to sustainably take employed as store keepers to fetch water for projects employed as counsellors to encourage unity and in. t easily cope in a new care of their needs What are some of a.
 Land for cash b.
-Land for land the feasible resettlement alternatives? f resettlement and land acquisition?
+Land for land the feasible resettlement alternatives?
+Who is in charge of Senior land officer f resettlement and land acquisition?
 Yes Challenges? a.
-Source of gend between spou projects involving land acquisition Her based violence emanating for real and perce tises The projects involving land acquisition The projects involving land related conflicts are triggered off. ived ownership of land plemented any projects which affected people' uch projects before s properties? u deal with resettlement?: Sensitization of Porent stakeholders, local and cultural leaders. tentially project affected Is there a resettle No checklist or ma nent manual, check list in place? nual
+Source of gend between spous b.
+A lot of hiberna Have you ever imp Yes-has handled su If yes how did yo persons with differ ating land related conflicts are triggered off.
+Plemented any projects which affected people's properties?
+No checklist or ma nual

-Date of the Meeting 16 th January 2018 Meet ing Proceedings Rec orded by Pamela Tashobya, Segawa Samuel Subject of the Meeting Meeting with Oyam district administrative administrative officer, District Water officer(V Development Officer, District Environment development officers, Sub-county chief VO), District, Community Item Summary of proce eedings There is no do through use of vance mechanism in place and how have you handled past grievances? mented Grievance Mechanism in place.
-However, Disputes are resolved ltural leadership structures of Won Nyaci-Overall leader, Owitong -clan Won Pacu and other local leaders. visions. ties for community: Farming, women savilling of livestock and charcoal especially on the Type of business enterprises within the area (e.g. saloons, mobile money, music CDs, etc.): Trading in general merchandise, "boda boda" business, saloons, music CDs on agricultural ag nmon agricultural Practices?
-The farmers in the conomy and post-harvest handling to prevent publications, early planting. • managed?
-They a disease and pest control readily available and re not readily available due to high prices tho by are trained regularly on use and handling ugh very few people can Type and status o faccess roads?
-Gravel roads in fair condition The communities sensitization.
-The ne community roads?
-The communities carry are trained on road maintenance through com communities generate the by laws that go noted to be a short-term strategy. nmunity mobilization and of transport ( boda boda , public transport, etc.). sport, boda bodas, bicycles, saloon cars, small lo Types of housing grass thatched and (permanent, semi-permanent or by construd semi-permanent ction materials): Mostly Housing planned or scattered homesteads?
-Most homesteads ar e scattered
+Date o of the Meeting 16 th January 2018 Meeti Meeting Proceedings Recorded by Pamela Tashol Segawa Samuel Subject of the Meeting Dev Meeting with Oyam district administrative technical team (Chief administrative officer, District Water officer(WO), District, Community Development Officer, District Environment Officer, Community development officers, Sub-county chief Item Summary of proce eedings Do you have grievance mechanism in place and how have you handled past grievance.
+There is no documented Grievance Mechanism in place.
+However, Disputes are resthrough use of cultural leadership structures of Won Nyaci-Overall leader, Owitong leader, Rwot and Won Pacu and other local leaders.
+Capacity gaps and training needs a.
+Need training on compensation b.
+Refresher courses in sensitization c.
+Training in Management Information Systems especially at divisions. er, Disputes are resolved sions.
+Livelihood activities for community: Farming, women saving groups, small businesses, like selling of livestock and charcoal especially on the road side enterprises within the area (e.g. saloons, mo eneral merchandise, "boda boda" business, saloo • agricultural agron mon agricultural Practices?
+The farmers in the comy and post-harvest handling to prevent peclearing, early planting. • managed?
+They a disease and pest control readily available and re not readily available due to high prices tho are trained regularly on use and handling of che ugh very few people can Type and status of f access roads?
+Gravel roads in fair condition communities are sensitization.
+The e community roads?
+The communities carry out trained on road maintenance through communities generate the by laws that go noted to be a short-term strategy. munity mobilization and of transport (boda boda , public transport, etc.). sport, boda bodas, bicycles, saloon cars, small lo Types of housing grass thatched and (permanent, semi-permanent or by construd semi-permanent ction materials): Mostly Housing planned of or scattered homesteads?
+Most homesteads are scattered